rebalkin/Quant-portfolio/options_pricing/README.md

-# Quant-training
+# Options pricing
-Place to play around with quant calculations and simulations
+European and american option pricing using a binary tree